bloguetronica/gf2-gui/README.txt

 In order to compile and install GF2 GUI for the first time, all you have to do is to run "install.sh" by invoking "sudo ./install.sh" on a terminal window, after changing your working directory to the current one.
-This script will first obtain and install the required "build-essential" and "qt5-default" packages (if they are not installed yet).
+This script will first obtain and install the required "build-essential" and "qt5-default"/"qtbase5-dev" packages (if they are not installed yet).
 Then it will compile the application and move it to "/usr/local/bin/".

 Conversely, to uninstall, you should run "uninstall.sh" by invoking "sudo ./uninstall.sh", again on a terminal window after making sure that your working directory is this one.
 This will delete the previously installed application and source code.
-However it won't remove the "build-essential" and "qt5-default" packages, since they could be already installed prior to the first installation.
+However it won't remove the packages mentioned above, since they could be already installed before the first installation.

 P.S.:
 Since the GUI was designed having KDE in mind, you should get the best